What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 Admitting Liability Save for Causation

 In some cases, a defendant’s insurer will agree that liability is accepted, save for causation.
-This means they admit negligence occurred, so a duty of care was owed and a breach of duty occurred but place you to strict proof regarding the cause of your sustained injuries and consequential losses.
-You, therefore, have a duty to prove, usually medically, that your injuries were sustained as a result of the accident and of your claimed losses stemmed from the accident only.
-If you exaggerate the degree to which you have been injured or the degree in which you required additional support, this can create a ripple effect by impacting on your Solicitor’s ability to present your claim.
+This means they admit negligence occurred - so a duty of care was owed, and a breach of this duty occurred - but place you to strict proof regarding the cause of your sustained injuries and consequential losses.
+This means you have a duty to prove, usually medically, that your injuries were sustained as a result of the accident and that all of your claimed losses stemmed from the accident only.
+If you exaggerate the degree to which you have been injured or the degree to which you required additional support, this can impact your solicitor’s ability to present your claim.

 If liability is admitted, however, your lawyer will arrange for the necessary evidence to be collated and submitted to the defendant’s insurer in an attempt to settle the personal injury claim in the first instance.